hectorcaraucan/parkinsons-disease-classification/README.md

 ## Methods

-A thorough data analysis was conducted to identify and quantify the class imbalance and check for missing values[cite: 47]. [cite_start]The dataset was segmented using three distinct validation techniques to ensure robust evaluation:
+A thorough data analysis was conducted to identify and quantify the class imbalance and check for missing values[cite: 47].
+The dataset was segmented using three distinct validation techniques to ensure robust evaluation:

 1.  **Stratified Hold-Out**: 80% for training and 20% for testing.
 2.  **10-Fold Cross-Validation**
 3.  **Leave-One-Out Cross-Validation**

 A suite of algorithms was trained and evaluated, including:
 * Multilayer Perceptron (MLP) with 10 and 100 neurons.
 * A deep MLP with three hidden layers.
 * K-Nearest Neighbors (KNN) with K values of 3, 5, and 27.

-For statistical significance, 30 independent runs were performed for each experiment, systematically calculating the mean, minimum, and maximum for key performance metrics[
+For statistical significance, 30 independent runs were performed for each experiment, systematically calculating the mean, minimum, and maximum for key performance metrics[cite: 51].

 ## Results

-[cite_start]The **KNN model (k=3) using stratified hold-out validation** emerged as the top performer[cite: 52].
+The **KNN model (k=3) using stratified hold-out validation** emerged as the top performer[cite: 52].
 It achieved the following average results:

 * **Accuracy**: 85.1%
 * **Precision**: 89.0%